jens-koster/FreeDS-Setup/README.md

 Clones a few hard coded repos to get things going
 * the-free-data-stack
 * FreeDS CLI and packages
-* install freeds CLI in editable mode
+* install freeds CLI in editable mode using pip
+*

 This includes the vault plugin, which needs separate initialisation before we can do anything else.